Who are you?

 What other strange personal traits do you have?

-I own no pets.
 I play no computer games other than chess.
 I do not drink to excess.
 I use no recreational drugs and I think tobacco is vile.
+I also have an odd aversion to tattoos.

 Are you a homosexual?